SiliconCar/traffic_light_detection_one_shot_transfer_learning/README.md

 ![img](example_images/harsh_light_red.png)

 We tried some tricks to alleviate the hard lighting conditions, such as Gamma Correction technique and cropping.
-Though these approaches reduced the miss-detection and improve bounding box accuracy to a certain degree, it also could lead to overfitting or an increase in false-positives, should the lighting condition at the test site change again.
+Though these approaches reduced the miss-detection and improve bounding box accuracy to a certain degree (as shown in the following figure), it also could lead to overfitting or an increase in false-positives, should the lighting condition at the test site change again.

 ![img](example_images/harsh_light_red_gamma_cropping.png)